Argentina’s most traditional foods date back to the founding of the country and are eaten on its most patriotic holidays.

 In Argentina churros are ubiquitous on the beach, at merienda (tea time), and street fairs and also on patriotic dates, to celebrate the anniversary of the May Revolution and Independence Day.

-The custom of having churros on the streets with a cup of hot chocolate was solidified during Revolution of the Park (Revolución del Parque) in 1890, when an uprising caused the president to resign.
+The custom of having churros on the streets with a cup of hot chocolate was solidified during Revolution of the Park (Revolución del Parque) when the 1890 uprising led to president Juárez Celman resigning.